-The less money a person has, the more time they must spend managing it to ensure it gets them what they need.
+The less money a person has the more time they must spend managing it.
 Well-designed financial services not only help people save when they can and borrow what they need, but also pay school fees, put food on the table, and deal with medical emergencies.
-Financial services can significantly improve one’s quality of life, and technology and innovation over the last decade is bringing their benefits to more rural and low-income people around the world.
+Financial services can significantly improve the quality of one’s life, and technological innovation is bringing their benefits to more rural and low-income people around the world.

 The work at Ulana Insights is to support the development and distribution of useful financial services to people across the developing world.
-This includes high-level strategy and policy work with governments, donor organizations, multi-national banks and telecoms, and global consulting firms.
+This includes strategy and policy work with governments, donor organizations, financial institutions, technology companies and consulting firms.

 However, Ulana Insights also recognizes that innovation sprouts from small companies with big ideas and is engaged in a significant amount of advisory work for fintech start-ups.
-Further, as these digital finance systems have become relevant to adjacent sectors, the focus of the work has expanded to cover agricultural fintech, PAYG solar, digital humanitarian cash transfers, and adaptive learning platforms as well.
+As these digital finance systems have become relevant to adjacent sectors, the focus of the work has expanded to cover agricultural fintech, PAYG solar, digital humanitarian cash transfers, and adaptive learning platforms.

 The majority of the work at Ulana Insights is advising clients on policy and strategic operations.
-The policy work is generally done with regulators who would like to create enabling ecosystems for innovation or national financial inclusion strategies for their countries.
+The policy work is generally done with regulators who would like to create enabling ecosystems for innovation or national financial inclusion strategies.
 Work with technology companies, banks, and telecoms focuses on developing new value propositions and building the appropriate channels for their delivery.

-The interactions of public sector policies and private sector strategies from many industries advancing at the pace of technology means there is always a lot to learn.
+The interactions of public sector policies and private sector strategies in converging industries advancing at the pace of technology means there is always a lot to learn.
 Trainings are generally for groups of 10-20 professionals and range from introductory sessions in digital finance, to more advanced topics in financial innovation, distribution in developing countries, digital product development, and start-up strategies.